Wrapped Near (WNEAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped Near Price Prediction for 2025–2050

-According to your Wrapped Near price prediction, the value of WNEAR is expected to change by 238.64%, reaching a price of 7.3822USD by 2050.
+According to your Wrapped Near price prediction, the value of WNEAR is expected to change by 238.64%, reaching a price of 6.8065USD by 2050.

 Short Term Wrapped Near Price Prediction For Today, Tomorrow, This Week, and 30 Days